 Uruguay has achieved its development despite being one of the smallest countries by area in South America and having a population of less than 4 million people, boasting a gross national income (GNI) of $16,230 — a figure that places it as a high-income nation based on standards established by the World Bank.

 Biz Latin Hub can help you doing business in Uruguay

 At Biz Latin Hub, out multilingual team of corporate support specialists is equipped to help you doing business in the Uruguayan market.
-With our complete portfolio of back-office solutions, including company formation, commercial representation, legal, accounting, and recruiting services, we can be your single point of contact for entering and doing business in Uruguay, or any of the other 17 jurisdictions around Latin America and the Caribbean where we operate.
+With our complete portfolio of back-office solutions, including company formation, legal, accounting, and recruiting services, we can be your single point of contact for entering and doing business in Uruguay, or any of the other 17 jurisdictions around Latin America and the Caribbean where we operate.